Step-by-Step Guide to Setting Up Email Accounts in cPanel

 - Access webmail or configure email clients like Outlook or Gmail.

-Now, let’s dive into the step-by-step process of setting up your email accounts.
+Now, let’s dive into the process of setting up email accounts in cPanel.

 Step 1: Log in to Your cPanel Account

 - Open your web browser and navigate to your cPanel login page.
-This is usually accessible via
+This is typically found at

 Step 2: Locate the Email Accounts Section

 - Click on Email Accounts.
-This is where you’ll manage all email addresses associated with your domain.
+This is where you’ll manage all email-related settings for your domain.

 Step 3: Create a New Email Account